 Real Property: The difference between the fair market value of the property immediately before the damage and the fair market value immediately after the damage.
 Birmingham Coal & Coke Co., Inc. v.
 Johnson, 10 So.3d 993 (Ala.
 2008).
-If the injury to real property is temporary, the plaintiff can recover the cost of repair plus rental value, if the total is less than the diminution in value.
+For trespass actions, if the trespass is permanent, the measure of damages is the difference in the fair market value of the property before and after the trespass, based on the plaintiff's use of the property or adaptability of the property to a particular use.
 Borland v.
 Sanders Lead Co., 369 So.2d 523 (Ala.
 1979).

-of repair plus rental value, if the total is less than the diminution in value.
-Borland v.
-Sanders Lead Co., 369 So.2d 523 (Ala.
-1979).
+If the trespass is continuous, a plaintiff can recover for the use of his property or its fair rental value.
+Borland.
+A plaintiff may also be able to recover the cost of restoration if this, plus the rental value, is less than the diminution in value.
+Borland.